 The sole parenting calculation includes an adjustment for the noncustodial parent’s variable expenses during visitation periods.
 The shared parenting child support calculations include an adjustment for both variable and fixed expenses.
 Both worksheets allow adjustments for additional expenses required for necessary work-related child care, children’s health insurance, certain health care expenses, and in some cases additional extraordinary expenses.
 In any situation where the worksheet calculations are inappropriate, either parent can request an exception.
 For example, parents who share time exactly equally can request an adjustment for controlled expenses as well as for variable and fixed expenses.

 The New Jersey child support calculations and guidelines are complex, and calculating an accurate support amount can be challenging.
 In addition, there are many circumstances justifying adjustments to the Guideline calculations.
 For more information on using the Guidelines, see our FAQ section: How is Child Support Calculated in New Jersey?

 In cases where the Guideline formula is inadequate, New Jersey child support is governed by state statute, as well as any case law that may be applicable to the particular situation.
 Ensuring that child support is calculated accurately is an important aspect of ensuring that you and your children are economically protected.
-At Weinberger Divorce & Family Law Group, our attorneys are experienced in applying the New Jersey guidelines and evaluating all important factors that may impact on an accurate child support determination.
+At Weinberger Divorce & Family Law Group, LLC, our attorneys are experienced in applying the New Jersey guidelines and evaluating all important factors that may impact on an accurate child support determination.
 Call us today to schedule an initial consultation: (888) 888-0919.